Computer History - 1949

 Major computer events in 1949

-The Manchester Mark 1 becomes operational in April of 1949.
+The Manchester Mark 1 became operational in April 1949.
 The Harvard-MARK III, the first of the MARK machines to use an internally stored program and indirect addressing, goes into operations again under the direction of Howard Aiken.

 Other computer events in 1949

 Claude Shannon builds the first machine that plays chess at the Massachusetts Institute of Technology.

 The first atomic clock was built in 1949 at the U.S. National Bureau of Standards.

 The concept of a computer program capable of reproducing itself was first mentioned by John von Neumann in his 1949 "Theory of self-reproducing automata" essay.

 Popular Mechanics predicts: "Computers in the future may weigh no more than 1.5 tons."